drhelius/grpc-demo/README.md

 ### Demo Operator

-These are the steps followed to create the Operator provided in this demo:
+> These are the steps followed to create the Operator provided in this demo.
+They are useful if you want to create an Operator from scratch.
+If you just want to deploy the demo using the Operator provided you can jump straight to [Deploy the demo using a Kubernetes Operator (without Istio)](#deploy-the-demo-using-a-kubernetes-operator-without-istio).

 - Install the Operator SDK following the [official docs](https://sdk.operatorframework.io/docs/installation/install-operator-sdk/).